 However, an added bonus is that in Southern California, you won’t need to worry about winterizing your pond since temperatures typically don’t get so low to cause winter freezing.

-Finding Help with Maintaining a Koi Pond in Southern California
+Finding Help with Fish Pond Maintenance in Southern California

 The biggest mistake you can make when maintaining a fish pond is to neglect routine maintenance and only attend to them once they become out of control.